turbyho/DABDUINO/README.md

 Send me [mail](mailto:turbyho@gmail.com) :)

 ## Where buy the DABDUINO?
 I waiting for first batch of DABDUINO boards.
-First boards will be ready for dispatch on 05/2017.
+First boards will be ready for dispatch in 05/2017.
 Send me preorders by email please.

 ## Final DABDUINO
 <img src="doc/dabduino_01.jpg">